HarshChandravanshi/Predicition_Using_Supervised_ML/README.md

 # Predicition_Using_Supervised_ML
-Predict the percentage of a student based on the number of study houres using simple linear regression.
+Predict the percentage of a student based on the number of study hours using simple linear regression.

 Employed simple linear regression to analyze the relationship between study hours and student percentage.